Presentation Guidelines: Peanut Foods

-To learn principles of safe care and handling of peanut products.
+To learn the principles of safe care and handling of peanut products.

-9-10, 11-13 – Demonstrate mastery of preparation steps and nutritional contribution of product chosen to represent a healthy choice of peanuts.
+9-10, 11-13 – Demonstrate mastery of preparation steps and nutritional contribution of products chosen to represent a healthy choice of peanuts.

 14-18 – Present a creative, knowledge-based presentation of peanut products.
 Food preparation skills are not emphasized.